-6.5.1 Incoming Hazardous Chemical Containers
+6.5.1 INCOMING HAZARDOUS CHEMICAL CONTAINERS

 - Chemical manufacturers or distributors shall provide, on each incoming container of hazardous chemical, an approved label or marking with the following:

-- Product Identifier
+- o Product Identifier

-- Signal Word
+- o Signal Word

 - Hazard Statement(s)

 - o Pictogram(s)

 - Precautionary Statement(s)

-- Name and address of the chemical manufacturer, importer or distributor.
+- o Name and address of the chemical manufacturer, importer or distributor.

-- All incoming hazardous chemical containers should not be accepted in the workplace unless it is properly labeled and marked with the information listed above. - The label, markings and placards provided by chemical manufacturers and distributors on incoming containers of hazardous chemical shall be utilized to meet the requirements of this section. - Do not remove or deface labels, marking and placards on incoming hazardous chemical containers unless the container is sufficiently cleaned of residue and purged of vapors to remove any potential hazards. - When the label and markings provided by chemical manufacturers or distributors become illegible, they shall be replaced with: - o A new label provided by the chemical manufacture or distributor. - o An in-house label or marking that is consistent with the SDS information. - Appendices 11.1 and 11.2 provide more information about the SDS label requirements by HMIS (US) and WHMIS (CAN).
+- All incoming hazardous chemical containers should not be accepted in the workplace unless it is properly labeled and marked with the information listed above. - The label, markings and placards provided by chemical manufacturers and distributors on incoming containers of hazardous chemical shall be utilized to meet the requirements of this section. - Do not remove or deface labels, marking and placards on incoming hazardous chemical containers unless the container is sufficiently cleaned of residue and purged of vapors to remove any potential hazards. - When the label and markings provided by chemical manufacturers or distributors become illegible, they shall be replaced with: - \circ $\,$ A new label provided by the chemical manufacture or distributor. - \circ $\,$ An in-house label or marking that is consistent with the SDS information. - Appendices 11.1 and 11.2 provide more information about the SDS label requirements by HMIS (US) and WHMIS (CAN).